deadlydog/deadlydog.github.io/_posts/2024-01-05-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 My goal with this post was to share the various ways I've found to structure GitHub workflows, and hopefully give you some ideas on how to structure your own.

 Finally, a reminder that I also created [this sample GitHub repository](https://github.com/deadlydog/GitHub.Experiment.CiCdApproachesWithGitHubActions) that contains all of the examples shown in this post, so you view the code and can see how they look in the GitHub Actions menu.

+Have another approach that you think should be on this list, or other relevant information?
+Leave a comment and let me know.

 Happy pipeline building!